JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

   0.4364357804719848 | 1 ⟩
 ```

-Note that performing a `setindex!` operation on a state is faster than constructing new states for the sake of addition/subtraction,
+Performing a `setindex!` operation on a state is faster than constructing new states
-but is a mutation of the orginal state:
+for the sake of addition/subtraction, but is a mutation of the orginal state:

 ```
 julia> k + ket(0) # this requires constructing a new instance of | 0 ⟩